 Nu Jazz

-Nu-Jazz is an umbrella word for the combination of jazz elements and improvisation across modern genres, created with the modern-day music-production processes.
+Nu-Jazz is an umbrella term for the combination of jazz elements and improvisation across modern genres, created with the modern-day music-production processes.
 Nu-jazz began in the 1990s and was heavily influenced by hip-hop’s turntable-based, sample-heavy beat-making techniques of the time.
 A calm, ambient, almost vintage basis is one of nu jazz’s most quintessential features.

 Genres in Jazz